 While you may think some of these hotspots are obvious, we don’t often give these areas a proper deep clean.

 There are many factors which can lead to poor car hygiene.
-Here’s some of the most common offenders:
+While this may not be relevant right now, it's good to keep in mind for the future.

 What you don’t realise, is that the interior is quite often dirtier than the exterior of your vehicle.
 Your car carries people (and sometimes pets) and it’s a breeding ground for germs and bacteria.
 Every surface you or your passengers touch transfers germs, bacteria and dead skin cells.